nopnop2002/esp-idf-web-chart/README.md

 Analog input gpio for ESP32C3 is GPIO00 ~ GPIO04.
 12Bits width.

 # Analog source
-Connect ESP32 and Analog source using wire cable
+Connect ESP32 and Analog source using wire cable.
 I used a variable resistor for testing.
 ```
 ESP32C3 3.3V   -------------------------- Ra of variable resistor